mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 There are a couple of important settings for renumbering measures in the settings panel under `mei-friend Settings -> Renumber measures`, i.e. how to name incomplete measures, wether to continue counting measures across endings or not or what suffixes to use for endings (for details see [here]({{ site.baseurl }}/docs/basic/settings/#renumber-measures))

-Before using `Renumber measures (exec)` it is recommended to use `Renumber measures (test)`: This will show how the renumbering will be done in a pop-up window before actually executing it.
+Before using `Renumber measures (exec)` it is recommended to use `Renumber measures (test)`: This will show how the renumbering will be done in an infobox before you can actually execute it.

 <figure class="figure">
     <div class="figure-title">Fig.&thinsp;2: Renumbering measures.</div>